iluvjava/Maths/Notebook 2.0/AMATH 503/Laplace Transform Generalized.md

 This true because the integral on the left semi-circle is getting to zero, as $s\rightarrow -\infty$.

-Note that the integral is evaluated via residual theorem and the limit of the $s - 1$ mutliply on the function is a quick way of evaluating it.
+Note that the integral is evaluated via residual theorem and the limit of the $s - 1$ multiply on the function is a quick way of evaluating it.

 **For the second case**:

-There are no singulraity on the Right hand size.
+There are no singularity on the Right hand size.
 By residual theorem, the contour integral is zero.

 The inverse Laplace gives zero for all $t < 0$.
 Therefore, the Inverse Laplace Transform is given by: